RobertRosenbaum/Torch2PC/README.md

   publisher={MIT Press}
 }
 ```
-in which variations of the algorithms in this code were first derived and proposed.
+in which variations of these algorithms were first derived and proposed.

-This repository includes several functions for applying predictive coding algorithms to PyTorch models.
-Currently, there is only code for models built using the Sequential class, but forthcoming updates will apply to more general classes of models.

 # `PCInfer` is the main function